 Use /etc/xthostname file, if present, to retrieve the current system's name.
 If the file cannot be found, the hostname will be retrieved using the hostname command.
 This is a boolean variable and defaults to 1.

 This option meaningful for Cray systems.

-Associated command line option N/A Associated configuration parameter N/A
+1 N/A Associated configuration parameter N/A